Feinstein visits hospital briefly after fall at home

 “Sen. Feinstein briefly went to the hospital yesterday afternoon as a precaution after a minor fall in her home.
 All of her scans were clear and she returned home,” a spokesperson for Feinstein told The Hill.

-Feinstein, who is 90 years old, was hospitalized earlier this year for shingles, causing her to miss two-and-a-half months of the Senate’s session in Washington.
+Feinstein, who is 90 years old, was hospitalized earlier this year for shingles, causing her to miss nearly three months of the Senate’s session in Washington.

 Her absence from the Senate delayed several of President Biden’s judicial nominees as she sits on the Senate Judiciary Committee, where Democrats hold a narrow 11-10 majority.